shettyg/ovn-mesos/README.md

 When the container is created in mesos, the mesos agent will call the OVN CNI plugin.
 The OVN CNI plugin inturn will create a logical switch port in the provided logical_switch.
-It uses the passed task_id to name the logical_port.
+It uses the passed container_id to name the logical_port.

 [INSTALL.rst]: http://docs.openvswitch.org/en/latest/intro/install